cern-eos/eos/doc/configuration/permission.rst

 .. warning::

-   Deletion only works, if directories are empty!
+   Deletion only works if directories are empty!

 Directory Permission Modification
 +++++++++++++++++++++++++++++++++

-A user can modify the UNIX permissions if he/she is the owner of the file and/or the parent directory ACL rules grant the 'm' rights.
+A user can modify the UNIX permissions if they are the owner of the file and/or the parent directory ACL rules grant the 'm' right.

 .. note::